slava-basko/functional-php/docs/functions.md

 ### either
 A function wrapping calls to the functions in an `||` operation, returning the result of the first function if it is truth-y and the result of the next function otherwise.
+Note: Will return result of the last function if all fail.

 ```php
 $value = either(prop('prop1'), prop('prop2'), prop('prop3'));